osohq/oso/new-docs/content/python/getting-started/application/index.md

 some more practical examples in the context of a more realistic application.

-Our sample expenses application is built with Flask, but we are not using anything from oso that is unique to Flask, and the same patterns we cover here can be used anywhere.
+Our sample expenses application is built with Flask, but we are not using anything from Oso that is unique to Flask, and the same patterns we cover here can be used anywhere.

 We highly encourage you to follow along with the code by cloning the example repository